centria/uxui/docs/part1.md

 ---
-title: "Part 1"
+title: "Introduction"
-permalink: /part1/
+permalink: /introduction/
-nav_order: 3
+nav_order: 10
 published: true
 ---

-## Part 1
+# Introduction

-Here is another chapter.
+On this session we will have the introduction to the course pracitalities, as well as the basic terminology.